 The Payable Date (Market Close)

-The image below shows the same "Positions" page as of the market close on Sept.
-30, 2019 ("Payable Date").
+The image below shows the same hypothetical "Positions" page as of the market close on Sept.
+30, which is known as the "Payable Date."

-If we look at the DFSVX position we see a closing price of $32.20, which is $0.07 higher than it was the day before due to a market price change.
-With 1,003.296 shares, our total "Market Value" now comes out to $32,306.14.
+If we look at the DFSVX position, in such a scenario we see a closing price of $32.20.
+Due to a change in market prices, this represents a price that is $0.07 higher than it was the day before.
+With 1,003.296 shares in our hypothetical account, our total "Market Value" now comes out to $32,306.14.
 In terms of a percentage, this equates to a 0.22% increase in the value of DFSVX.

 Dividends and the Lag in Fund Values Screen Cap 4